Quadratic Diophantine equations, the Heisenberg group and formal languages: Abstract

 \section{Abstract}

-We show that EDT0L languages can be used to describe the solutions to one-variable equations in the Heisenberg group.
-To do this, we first express the solutions to quadratic equations with two variables in the ring of integers using EDT0L languages, and then we reduce the question of solving a one-variable equation in the Heisenberg group to solving an equation in the ring of integers.
+We express the solutions to quadratic equations with two variables in the ring of integers using EDT0L languages.
+We use this to show that EDT0L languages can be used to describe the solutions to one-variable equations in the Heisenberg group.
+This is done by reducing the question of solving a one-variable equation in the Heisenberg group to solving an equation in the ring of integers, exploiting the strong link between the ring of integers and nilpotent groups.